BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \* I was thinking to add this requirement for V2 or V3 to change the jsonreader or random generator, but the rules were that i shouldnt know about future change requests...
 And i did not think about these requests because they make no sense...

+\+ I am adding this line here from the future in defence for Clean.
+Creating the infrastructure layer actually made a lot of sense with my discovery about TDD:
+*the units in unit tests are not the classes*.
+This led to me not having to mock everything.
+Guess what are the only things that still needed mocks: the classes in the infrastructure layer!

 ### TDDBetter (write tests for modules, not for classes!)

 \- Tests are still booring